-Statistically speaking, if you are reading this post then you have most likely just Googled “what is digital signage software” or simply “digital signage software” and you are probably looking for some help sorting through the hundreds of digital signage software offerings in the marketplace.
+Statistically speaking, if you are reading this post then you have most likely just Googled “what is digital signage software” or simply “digital signage software.”
+You’re looking for some help sorting through the hundreds of digital signage software offerings in the marketplace.

 Before discussing what digital signage software is, you first need to understand the digital signage ecosystem.
 In any digital signage network, there will be hardware – consisting of at least a screen and media player – and software.